Religion in Pristina: Serbian Orthodox Christianity in Pristina

 Members of the Kosovo Serb community in Pristina have more rights than the average Kosovar in Pristina regarding religious, historical and cultural protection, especially within the Serbian Orthodox monasteries.“Special Protection Areas” (SPZ) are made around monuments, buildings and historical sites to protect historical, cultural, architectural or archaeological, natural environment or its aesthetic because these buildings or monuments hold a lot of importance to the Serbian community in Pristina.
 Therefore, if an area is declared or designated as a “Special Protection Area”, then it is protected so that no damage can come of the importance those places hold, including historical, cultural, architectural or archaeological, natural environment or its aesthetic areas.
 This process is monitored and guided by an Implementation and Monitoring Council (IMC).
 In case of dispute between the Serbian Orthodox Church and the central or local authorities of Kosovo, KIM can mediate between the two parties.

 The Serbian population in Pristina is largely Serbian Orthodox.
 In general Kosovo has many monasteries and churches (26 monasteries, all Serb Orthodox).
 Dozens of churches were destroyed, and others damaged, after the end of Serbian governance in 1999, and a further 35 were damaged in the week of the violence in March 2004.
 There are also a small number of evangelical Protestants, whose tradition dates back to the Methodist missionaries' work centered in Bitola in the late 19th century.
 They are represented by the Kosovo Protestant Evangelical Church (KPEC).The Christ the Savior Cathedral in Pristina, Kosovo is an unfinished Serbian Orthodox Christian church whose construction began in 1995.
 Due to have been completed in 1999, its construction, on the campus of the pre-war University of Pristina, was interrupted by the Kosovo War.

 Catholic Christianity in Pristina

-The Cathedral of Blessed Mother Teresa (Katedralja e së Lumes Nënë Tereza në Prishtinë) is a Cathedral located in Pristina.
+The Cathedral of Saint Mother Teresa (Katedralja e së Lumes Nënë Tereza në Prishtinë) is a cathedral located in Pristina.
 In 2007, the government approved plans for it to be built, and it is currently being constructed.
 The cathedral is dedicated to Blessed Mother Teresa.
 Himself a Muslim, the former president of Kosovo Ibrahim Rugova ceremonially laid the church's foundation.

 Upon the cathedral's completion, the Apostolic Administration of Prizren that is covering Kosovo, will move from Prizren to Pristina.
 The cathedral will be one of Pristina's tallest buildings when it is complete.